 A digital marketing audit is a review of the strategies you use to build an online presence, and how they’ve been working.
 You’ll perform these most often to review your performance and see where you can iterate on your strategy.
 However, it’s also important to be able to perform these for a client.

 When you know how to do a digital marketing audit, you can easily determine the strengths and weaknesses of a strategy, and what growth opportunities you have.
 This is a great way to show a client your expertise, as well as determine where you start.
 Digital marketing strategy is essentially a digital marketing audit in continual flux.

-If you’re interested in learning more about how to do a digital marketing audit and every other aspect of digital marketing, be sure to check out my Digital Marketing School.
+If you’re interested in learning more about how to do a digital marketing audit and every other aspect of digital marketing, be sure to check out my digital marketing course.
 My all-in-one, all encompassing course covers everything that you need to know to start a social media agency, and to do great work.
 I cover every cog in the digital marketing machine, and everything else you need to know to start a social media empire.

 The Why and the How of a Digital Marketing Audit

 The why and the how of a digital marketing audit is actually pretty simple.
 The why is to learn what you can do to generate sales and conversions, and meet your marketing goals.
 The how is to crawl through all of your marketing processes and weigh them against the why.